 The Pierre DeRoche GrandCliff Milady Chrono delivers that winning combination of features that you will rarely see when it comes to wristwatches designed for ladies.
 It somehow manages to combine an “exclusive” caliber made by its parent company Dubois-Depraz and a brilliantly decorated dial.
 There is also a finely sculpted body and just the right number of precious stones in a unique package that makes this timepiece immediately adorable and extremely desirable.
 Frankly, I wasn’t able to find a single flaw with this beautiful device.

-Pierre DeRoche, a Swiss watchmaking brand that is closely connected to the well-known Dubois-Depraz -a manufacture that supplies dozens of brands with its complication modules- and is mostly famous for its Royal Retro family of wristwatches that come equipped with whole six retrograde seconds hands, has presented this year yet another masterpiece.
+Pierre DeRoche, a Swiss watchmaking brand that is closely connected to the well-known Dubois-Depraz -a Manufacture that supplies dozens of brands with its complication modules- and is most famous for its Royal Retro family that comes equipped with whole six retrograde seconds hands, has presented this year yet another masterpiece.

 Based on a 2010 year model, the new timekeeper adds a number of details that not just make it more expensive: they almost turn this wonderful trinket into a lot classier accessory.

 Equipped with an “exclusive” automatic movement made by the aforementioned Dubois-Depraz, the new Pierre DeRoche GrandCliff Milady Chrono features an impressive exterior design that effectively combines open-worked, heat-blued hands with nice guilloche patterns on its silver-toned dial and 64 diamonds on its delicate bezel.

 Speaking of bezel, it is interesting to see how the part that looked a bit too thick and a bit too massive on the model from 2010 became such a refined work of art thanks to the 64 precious stones.
 With just the right weight and just the right cut, the diamonds not only make the watch shine (both literally and figuratively), they also make it look a lot lighter!

 The whole blue-and-grey theme is successfully supported by four precious stones set in the bezel flange (the look like blue sapphires, although the watchmaker doesn’t specify the type of stones in its press release), as well as playful (if not flirtatious) blue bodice-style lacing on its expensive alligator leather strap.